spotinst/help/src/docs/elastigroup/features/gcp/gcp-load-balancers-backend-services.md

 ## Backend Services with Elastigroup

-If you are running an application or service behind GCP’s Backend Services (Load Balancers), Elastigroup provides the freedom to run blended cluster from multiple instance types, sizes
+If you are running an application or service behind GCP's Backend Services (Load Balancers), Elastigroup provides the freedom to run blended cluster from multiple instance types, sizes
 ({n1-standard,n1-highmem,n1-highcpu,n1-ultramem}-{2,4,8,16,etc..})
 and purchasing options (Preemtive, On-Demand).